batfish/pybatfish/README.md

 Batfish can provide correctness guarantees for a wide range of network behaviors and device configuration attributes, for example:
 #### Configuration Compliance
 * Flag undefined-but-referenced or defined-but-unreferenced structures (e.g., ACLs, route maps)
-* Configuration settings for MTUs, AAA, NTP, logging, etc. match templates
+* Validate configuration settings for MTUs, AAA, NTP, logging, etc. [[video](https://www.youtube.com/watch?v=qOXRaVs1Uz4)]
 * Devices can only be accessed using SSHv2 and password is not null
-#### Reliability
-* End-to-end reachability is not impacted for any flow after any single-link or single-device failure
-* Certain services (e.g., DNS) are globally reachable
-#### Security
+#### Security and Availability
+* ACLs and firewalls block all and only disallowed traffic [[video](https://youtu.be/KixQYEDh33s)]
+* Compute and compare the routes learned by each node [[video](https://www.youtube.com/watch?v=AutkFa0xUxg)]
-* Sensitive services can be reached only from specific subnets or devices
+* Smart traceroute and end-to-end reachability validation (e.g., DNS is globally reachable, sensitive services can only be reached from specific subnets) [[video](https://youtu.be/yaJBH3ZZ5Dw)]
-* Paths between endpoints are as expected (e.g., traverse a firewall, have at least 2 way ECMP, etc...)
-#### Change Analysis
+#### Change and Failure Analysis
 * End-to-end reachability is identical across the current and a planned configuration
+* End-to-end reachability is identical in the face of a single-link or single-device failure
-* Planned ACL or firewall changes are provably correct and causes no collateral damage for other traffic
+* Planned ACL or firewall changes are provably correct and cause no collateral damage for other traffic [[video](https://www.youtube.com/watch?v=MJYLVL9UOWk)]
 * Two configurations, potentially from different vendors, are functionally equivalent